 \section{Abstract}

 The semantic parsing-based method is an important research branch for knowledge-based question answering.
 It usually generates executable programs lean upon the question and then conduct them to reason answers over a knowledge base.
 Benefit from this inherent mechanism, it has advantages in the performance and the interpretability.
 However, traditional semantic parsing methods usually generate a complete program before executing it, which struggles with multi-hop question answering over heterogeneous knowledge.
-Firstly, a complete multi-hop program relies on multiple heterogeneous supporting facts, and it is difficult for models to receive these facts simultaneously.
-Secondly, these methods ignore the interaction information between the previous-hop execution result and the current-hop program generation.
-To alleviate these challenges, we propose a self-iterative framework for multi-\textbf{hop} \textbf{p}rogram \textbf{g}eneration (HopPG) over heterogeneous knowledge, which leverages the previous-hop execution results to retrieve supporting facts and generate subsequent programs iteratively.
-We evaluate our model on MMQA-T$^2$\footnote{A subset of MMQA, we detailed introduce the MMQA-T$^2$ dataset in Section~\ref{intro} and Section~\ref{dataset}.}.
-The experimental results show that HopPG outperforms existing semantic-parsing-based baselines, especially on the multi-hop questions.
+On one hand, generating a complete multi-hop program relies on multiple heterogeneous supporting facts, and it is difficult for generators to understand these facts simultaneously.
+On the other hand, this way ignores the semantic information of the intermediate answers at each hop, which is beneficial for subsequent generation.
+To alleviate these challenges, we propose a self-iterative framework for multi-\textbf{hop} \textbf{p}rogram \textbf{g}eneration (HopPG) over heterogeneous knowledge, which leverages the previous execution results to retrieve supporting facts and generate subsequent programs hop by hop.
+We evaluate our model on MMQA-T$^2$\footnote{A subset of MMQA, we detailed introduce the MMQA-T$^2$ dataset in Section~\ref{intro} and Section~\ref{dataset}.}, and the experimental results show that HopPG outperforms existing semantic-parsing-based baselines, especially on the multi-hop questions.